• Responsible for providing direct clinical care for pediatric emergency department patients.

 • Complies with all rules and regulations, bylaws, and policies of the Department of Emergency Medicine, the Newark Beth Israel Medical Center and its Medical Staff, Barnabas Health, and all applicable State, Federal, and regulatory agencies.

-• Attends Department of Emergency Medicine staff meetings, committee meetings and residency/fellowship academic conferences.
+• Attends one Department of Emergency Medicine staff meeting and one residency/fellowship academic conference per quarter.

 Physician’s performance will be reviewed against the following criteria: 1) Core measure performance at 100%; 2) Completing 100% of charts within 72 hours, reviewed quarterly - for every 5 percentage points below, there will be a reduction in the amount of hours compensated (not to exceed 90 hours per year); 3) Attendance at one Department of Emergency Medicine monthly staff meeting and one residency/fellowship weekly academic conference per quarter.